ucsb-cs156/w22/_lab/team01.md

 ## Step 2.9: Try submitting your branch on Gradescope

-Now, go to Gradescope and submit from the team's repo.
-You can submit from your branch rather than the main branch, to see if the tests pertaining to your service/controller are passing.
-Don't worry about the other tests for the moment; just try to get the tests for your own service/controller to pass.
+Now, go to the [team01 assignment on Gradescope]({{page.gradescope}}) and submit from the team's repo, and from your branch (`Name-Topic`) rather than the `main` branch (there's a drop down where you can select the branch) to see if the tests pertaining to your service/controller are passing.
+Don't worry (for now) about the other tests for the moment; just try to get the tests for your own service/controller to pass.

 # Part 3: Back to the team